 Lets review.
 I spent the wee hours of the morning uploading amateur/cheaply made cell phone videos onto a webpage that I had actually had for ages now:

-Four uploads making for a featurette that I shot, in which no animals were hurt.
-And for the record books/web pages, that I was nowhere even near prepared to do.
+Four uploads were made for a featurette that I shot, in which no animals were hurt.

-The rest, meaning the four videos I managed to create so to be forever immortalized in the history books/platforms on clouds.
+The rest, meaning the four videos I managed to create so as to be forever immortalized in the history books/platforms on clouds.
 Shot in the dark.
 Artificial lighting.
 Faces not clear.
-A viewer can still who, when watching point a finger, proclaiming loudly: “That’s me”.
+A viewer can still, when watching point a finger, proclaiming loudly: “That’s me”.
 Better now than on a rather unflattering story found on the nightly news program.

-The spectator in me sincerely appreciated one and all who participated with the holiday nighttime spectacle.
+The spectator in me sincerely appreciated one and all who participated in the holiday nighttime spectacle.
 I’m already looking forward to doing this again next year.
-Will hopefully have a better video camera, and when shooting footage, try and not to aim the camera lens at the dark sky, as much as I appear to do in these clips.
-The parade itself, a fine homage to a day know as; Christmas.
-Had an old fashion down yonder appeal.
-Nice to experience that when so much crazy shit (news wise) is happening damn near every day now (rest of the world).
-I didn’t capture one moment when shooting video or taking stills where one person of any race or different religious upbringing, or even nonbelievers for that fact would have been insulted.
+Will hopefully have a better video camera, and when shooting footage, try not to aim the camera lens at the dark sky, as much as I appear to do in these clips.
+The parade itself, is a fine homage to a day known as; Christmas.
+Had an old fashion down-yonder appeal.
+Nice to experience that when so much crazy shit (news-wise) is happening damn near every day now (in the rest of the world).
+I didn’t capture one moment when shooting a video or taking stills where one person of any race or different religious upbringing, or even nonbelievers for that fact would have been insulted.
 Nor a reason to keep a child home the following year.
-And seriously, who don’t like looking at colorful light displays?
+And seriously, who doesn’t like looking at colorful light displays?
 Or seeing how creative people can be, with strains of their favorite colors illuminating whatever they got going on?
 Step right up.
 Greeley has it all.